heringerAgenor/bravi-technical-assessment/README.md

 - Move a piece

 Here you can change the position of a piece by giving an appropriate cell coordiante in algebraic notation.
 As an example, a K in e4 position.
-If you move a Knight piece (N), you'll get all possibles moves in two turns
+If you move a Knight piece (N), you'll get all possibles moves in two turns.

 `POST /board/move_piece`